 It's no secret that gluten-free bread tends to get stale very quickly.
 To prolong the shelf life I recommend storing the fully cooled gluten-free artisan bread rolls in an airtight container or ziplock bag at room temperature.
 The buns will lose their crunchy crust the longer they sit in a container or ziplock bag and become chewy. (especially if it's a humid day!).
 To reheat/re-crisp the rolls place them on a sheet tray, cover them with foil and bake at 350F for 10-15 minutes.

 To freeze the rolls, place them into a ziplock bag and try to squeeze out as much air as possible.
 Freeze up to 6 weeks.
 Allow the rolls to thaw in the fridge or on the counter.
-Once thawed, I recommend crisping them in the oven at 350F for 10-15 minutes (make sure to cover them with foil before rebaking)
+Once thawed, I recommend crisping them in the oven at 350F for 10-15 minutes (make sure to cover them with foil before breaking)

 Serving Ideas